Whether it’s a personal or couples journal

 It’s fine to write about something bad that happens in a day, but your journal should not be a daily dose of what’s wrong with my life

 If you find yourself in this mode, shift gears and write some statements of gratitude.
 What can you be grateful for today?

 Gratitude is very powerful for positive mental health.
 It helps you focus on the good things that are happening in your life.
 Even if you’re grateful for a box of tissues or a roll of toilet paper, be grateful!

 There are days when your entries will be about something bad that happened and that’s fine, all I ask is that this journal doesn’t become a place to wallow in self-pity or complain continuously about everything that’s wrong in your life.

 Pinterest is full

 of journal writing prompts for all types of occasions.
 It won’t take but a minute or two to find lists of 30 or more prompts you can use.
 I like to list them in my journal at the beginning of the month and then go through them, writing about a new one each day.
-This not only helps me dig into topics I might otherwise avoid, but it also helps me avoid the plague of the blank page.

 Make it a Judgment-Free Zone: Journaling Technique for Building Confidence